 In particular, the XL Plus copes well with both the dust and larger debris you get from DIY and home renovations.
 It’s both powerful enough and durable enough to tackle tasks that wouldn’t be suitable for a regular cylinder vacuum cleaner.

-The cleaning performance on carpets and rugs is good enough for a basic vacuum, but not the best you can get.
+The Henry XL Plus’ cleaning performance on carpets and rugs is good enough for a basic vacuum, but it’s far from the best we’ve reviewed.
 It’ll pick up most debris with relative ease, but you may find you need to do a few extra sweeps for finer dust.

 Our main problem with the Henry XL Plus for carpet cleaning is the combi floorhead seems to have a mind of its own.
 It’s tricky to manoeuvre and can skip across the surface, particularly on plush pile carpets.
 It’s much better on a shorter pile carpet though.